funcx-faas/helm-chart/README.md

 made fully public in different ways?

-### nice ways to get endpoint in k8s cluster ofr devs

-eg make it consistent every time over restarts rather than random each time?

-or output it somewhere that cna be read programmatically by clients?

-TODO: best common practice is probably to generate an endpoint ID and hard configure it right from the start, as suggested by ryan.
-That eliminates the need for fiddling in the logs to discover the random endpoint ID each time.
-Be very clear that this needs to be unique.

 ## web-service build (and check others?) has a requiremenets.txt which
 installs from git funcx api main